 In fact, email marketing yields an average 3800% return on investment for businesses in the United States.

-Look for an ESP that offers a variety of payment plans.
-Most services offer monthly subscription plans for those who mail regularly and have sizable lists; however, some include the ability to pay-as-you-go for less frequent senders.
+Budget tip: Look for an ESP that offers a variety of payment plans.
+Most services offer monthly subscription plans for those who mail regularly and have sizable lists; however, some include the ability to “pay-as-you-go” for less frequent senders.

 Why?
-Because by investing in your email programs, you’re building customer relationships.
-After all, investing more in email marketing doesn’t just mean sending more email.
+Because, by investing in your email programs, you’re building customer relationships.
+Investing more in email marketing doesn’t just mean sending more email.

 To have a chance of engaging customers and prospects, your messages have to land in their inboxes.

-And while that might sound obvious, not every email service provider can ensure your emails get delivered at the same rate.
-Ask any potential email service provider about its delivery rate and how they work with their customers to keep that rate high.
+Not every email service provider can ensure your emails get delivered at the same rate.
+Ask potential email service providers about their delivery rate and how they work with their customers to keep that rate high.

 You want to look for an average delivery rate of 98% or higher.

-Look for providers with solid relationships with internet behemoths like Microsoft, Google and Yahoo.
+Look for providers that have solid relationships with internet giants like Microsoft, Google, and Yahoo.